-Requests for information must be submitted in writing to the school board who will make the information available during normal business hours, deny the request in writing, or acknowledge receipt or the request and provide an approximate date for the request to be granted or denied.
+Requests for information must be submitted in writing to the district records custodian (found on the website) who will make the information available during normal business hours, deny the request in writing, or acknowledge receipt or the request and provide an approximate date for the request to be granted or denied.
 A denied request can be appealed within thirty days by providing a written appeal to the school leader and may be further appealed.
 Some requests for records will be denied as permitted by law.
 There may be a nominal fee for copying records unless such charge would prevent access to records.